 Additionally, the chapbook fellow will have the option to spend one week living and writing in The Frost Place House-Museum in September 2016 (peak fall foliage season in the White Mountains) at a time agreed upon by the fellow and the Frost Place.

-The 4th Annual Frost Place Chapbook Contest’s Final Judge is Afaa Michael Weaver.
+The 4th Annual Frost Place Chapbook Competition’s Final Judge is Afaa Michael Weaver.

 Submission Period: October 1, 2015 – January 5, 2016.